-Overarching Need Increase the percentage of students that score at the mid-point or higher in their grade level Lexile band by 5%.
+Overarching Need Increase and/or maintain the percent of students in grades 3-5 with less than 10% absences

+of enrolled days.

 How severe is the need?
-High
+Low

-Is the need trending better or Better
+Is the need trending better or No Change

 worse over time?

 Can Root Causes be Identified?
-Yes
+No

 Priority Order 2